software-development-project-1/software-development-project-1.github.io/material/schedule.md

 {: .highlight }

-> Attendance on the first week session is especially important because during that session, the project groups are assembled.
+> Attendance on the first week session is especially important because during that session, the project teams are assembled.

-On the third week the groups start working on the project.
+On the third week the teams start working on the project.
 The project advances in two week iterations called sprints.
 There are requirements for each sprint.
-During the sprint groups work with the sprint requirements with the guidance of the teacher during the weekly sessions and independently outside the sessions.
+During the sprint teams work with the sprint requirements with the guidance of the teacher during the weekly sessions and independently outside the sessions.

 | Week start date | Topics                                                                    | Exercises                                                |
 | --------------- | ------------------------------------------------------------------------- | -------------------------------------------------------- |